 Student representatives: MS4 — Ujas Parikh and Regan Ferraro, MS3 — Sagar Patel and Mike Stratton, MS2 — Janine Petito, and MS1 — .Kara Kleber.

 “The OCS will be appointed by the Associate Dean for Academic Affairs in consultation with the MEC and shall meet approximately monthly.
 The OCS shall be responsible for ensuring that the curriculum reflects the Institutional Learning Objectives, examining and recommending changes to the goals and direction of the curriculum as a whole, and for working directly with faculty to examine and recommend changes to the translation of the more general goals into course specific objectives and the vertical integration of objectives throughout the four years.”

 The Objectives and Curriculum Subcommittee (OCS) serves as one component of the school’s Curriculum Planning, Evaluation and Improvement (CPEI) process.
 As such, OCS serves to pose and answer curricular-level questions about educational learning objectives that focus on what students are expected to learn.
 The e*Value database is used to support such analyses.
 Three types of reports are generated by OCS members that include:

 - Report on Analysis of BUCARES and Course and Clerkship Objectives;

-- Report on Analysis of Curricular Redundancies; and
+- Report on Analysis of Curricular Redundancies and Gaps; and

 The subcommittee will share the findings with the Medical Education Committee, Preclerkship Curriculum Subcommittee, and Clinical Curriculum Subcommittee so as to inform the design and implementation of curricular efforts, as well as instructional delivery and evaluation of student performance.
 This broad curricular view will provide insights into patterns that can be integrated with more detailed findings from the Clerkship Peer Review Subcommittee that is also assessing clerkships objectives as part of its annual cycle of analyses.